vijaybalebail/In-memory-workshop/In_memory/sqlDev/InmemoryPOC.md

 ## Introduction

 Oracle In-Memory is relatively new.
-There are many expert and novice DBAs alike who would like to test their application SQL statements In-Memory and in buffer and understand the inner workings.
+There are many expert and novice DBAs who would might LIKE to compare their application SQL statements In-Memory and in buffer to understand the inner workings.

-If we are doing a benchmark of Database with In-Memory enabled and disabled, it is not quiet obvious how Individual performance gains have contributed to the overall performance, In this Lab, we will look at a tool to run individual queries and see how it behaves with In-Memory and without it.
+When doing a benchmark of Database In-Memory enabled and disabled, it is not always obvious how individual query performance gains have contributed to the overall performance.
+In this Lab, we will examine how to compare query performance with and without Database In-Memory.

-The tool has been developed using Sql\*Developer "User defined reports".
+Sql\*Developer "User defined reports" provides a method us plug-in any query scripts "The tool has been developed using Sql\*Developer "User defined reports".
 The scripts can be plugged-in to any Sql\*Developer and the user can quickly connect to the schema and run the monitoring and diagnostic reports.

 The major capability of the tool is